 We provide our patients with endosteal implants which are integrated into the jawbone.
 Each implant can support one or more teeth.
 In our dental office we can offer you:

-It is usually recommended for those patients who have one or more damaged or missing tooth.
+It is usually recommended for those patients who have one or more damaged or missing teeth.
 After the implant integrates into your bone, it serves as a new root for the crown.
 A special connecting element – abutment – is used to join an implant to a customized crown.
 A crown will fill in the gap left in the mouth by the missing tooth.
+All-on-4 dental implants are also an option.

 Overdentures are usually prescribed to the patients with multiple or all teeth missing that have complete or partial dentures.
 A typical denture lies on the gums and is not supported by implants.
 An implant-supported denture has special wings that snap onto the wings of the implants or permanently screwed on to the implants.
 Implants help keep dentures in place and allow you living your daily life to the fullest.